zaza0209/GEERL/rebuttal_cs.md

 ---

-We will include these assumptions and the formal statements of Theorems 1 and 2 in the revised manuscript to provide readers with a clearer understanding of the theoretical foundations that underlie our approach.
-These results provide important insights into the asymptotic behavior and efficiency of the GFQI estimator, and we hope this additional detail will help readers better appreciate the rigor of our method.
+We hope these details can address your concerns.
 Thank you again for your feedback, which has been invaluable in helping us improve the clarity and depth of our presentation.

 * A description of the real data used would provide helpful context, including the number of users, the number of clusters, and the duration of the study.